Yoz0/WKE/README.md

-# WebSearchEngine
+# WikiSerachEngne
-An humble web search engine using the CommonCrawl data (https://commoncrawl.org/)
+An humble web search engine using the wikipedia API.
+Avaible on (https://github.com/Yoz0/WSE).

 # How to use
 Be sure to install mongoDB server and be sure that is is running.